Subodhtiwari2003/Email-Spam-classifier/README.md

 - **Flask**: For building the web application.
 - **Pickle**: For saving and loading the trained model.
 - **Text Preprocessing Techniques**: Cleaning, stemming, and feature extraction.

----

-## Installation

-### Prerequisites
-Make sure you have the following installed:
-- Python 3.x
-- Pip (Python Package Installer)

 ### Steps
 1. Clone this repository: